AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

 ## Service Interface Requirements {#service-interface-requirements}

-After a service class is configured using the `webapi.xml` file, Magento dynamically makes the service method available using the web API.
+After a service class is configured using the `webapi.xml` file, the application dynamically makes the service method available using the web API.
 Because this is automatically generated, it is important that the service class be formatted a very specific way.

 This makes sense when you consider that while a service class possibly expects objects of a specific class type (such a save method) and possibly returns a result that is a class or array of classes, neither SOAP nor REST are guaranteed to have that class defined on the client end or even to have a concept similar to a [PHP](https://glossary.magento.com/php) class.
-Because of this, Magento uses reflection to automatically create these classes and sets data that you have submitted in JSON or HTTP array syntax onto an instance of the expected PHP class when calling the service method.
+Because of this, the application uses reflection to automatically create these classes and sets data that you have submitted in JSON or HTTP array syntax onto an instance of the expected PHP class when calling the service method.

-Conversely, if an object is returned from one of these methods, Magento automatically converts that PHP object into a JSON or SOAP object before sending it over the web API.
+Conversely, if an object is returned from one of these methods, the application automatically converts that PHP object into a JSON or SOAP object before sending it over the web API.

-To do this conversion, the Magento application must know information about both the parameters the service method is expecting and the return type of the result the service method delivers.
+To do this conversion, the application must know information about both the parameters the service method is expecting and the return type of the result the service method delivers.
 PHP 5.x does not allow for type-hinting for scalar parameters or for return types so in order to convert the array or JSON object to or from the appropriate class type, PHP relies on the PHP doc block.
-Specifically, the lines containing `@param` and `@return` must follow certain rules for Magento to be able to correctly convert between types.
+Specifically, the lines containing `@param` and `@return` must follow certain rules for the application to be able to correctly convert between types.

 For SOAP and REST to work correctly, the following rules must be followed by the service interface's doc block: